ssalonen/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Items are configured the typical way, linking channels to item.

 If you want to have read/write behaviour for the item, link both read channel and write channel into same item.
-For example, it is possible to link both `readIntoPercent` (e.g. representing current valve position) and `writeRegisterFromPercent` (e.g. representing command valve position) channels into same item.
+For example, it is possible to link both `readIntoPercentDimmer` (e.g. representing how much valve is open right now) and `writeRegisterFromPercentDimmer` (e.g. commanding valve to certain position) channels into same item.
 With channel link profiles, you can do further transformations to data, allowing support of item types that are not natively supported by the binding, e.g. Rollershutter.

 ### Auto-update setting with items